lealre/fastapi-testcontainer-asyncpg/docs/index.md

     tickets: list[TicketResponse]
 ```

-The previous three files are imported in `app.py`, that contains the API routes for this example.
-As mentioned before, although the objective is to test the endpoints in a PostgreSQL database, the development of the API is done by using SQLite to avoid the necessity to have an instance of PostgreSQL running all the time.
+The previous three files are imported in `app.py`, which contains the API routes for this example.
+As mentioned before, although the objective is to test the endpoints in a PostgreSQL database, the development of the API is done using SQLite to avoid the necessity of having an instance of PostgreSQL running all the time.

 To keep it simple and avoid using database migrations, the database creation is handled using the [lifespan events](https://fastapi.tiangolo.com/advanced/events/){:target="\_blank"}.
-Here, it will just guarantee that every time we run the application, a database will be created in case it's not yet.
+Here, it will just guarantee that every time we run the application, a database will be created in case it doesn't exist yet.

 ```py title="src/app.py" linenums="1" hl_lines="18-24"
 from contextlib import asynccontextmanager